RobertDWhite/WhiteMatterTech/content/posts/mcp-server-fleet/index.md

 # A Reusable Access Layer

-I recently wrote about [pages](https://whitematter.tech/posts/pages-mcp/), a static-site host with an MCP upload tool.
-That server was the first in a fleet that has since grown to ten.
+I first built [pages](https://whitematter.tech/posts/pages-mcp/), a static-site host with an MCP upload tool.
+It was useful enough that I kept repeating the design.
+The cluster now has ten MCP servers: `congress-mcp`, `freshrss-mcp`, `googlenews-mcp`, `gsc-mcp`, `jetlog-mcp`, `media-mcp`, `monica-mcp`, `nodebyte-mcp`, `pages`, and the Kubernetes server.

-I now run ten MCP servers in the cluster.
-Each presents one self-hosted application: `congress-mcp`, `freshrss-mcp`, `googlenews-mcp`, `gsc-mcp`, `jetlog-mcp`, `media-mcp`, `monica-mcp`, `nodebyte-mcp`, `pages`, and the Kubernetes server.
-They share a core manifest pattern, a bearer-token boundary, a hostname convention, and a deployment path.
-Adding the tenth took approximately forty minutes; most of that time went into writing tool descriptions.
+Each server fronts one self-hosted application.
+The similarity is intentional.
+They share the manifest layout, bearer-token boundary, hostname convention, and deployment path.
+Adding the tenth took about forty minutes, most of it spent writing the tool descriptions that decide whether a client can use the server sensibly.

-This post describes the pattern across the fleet.
-If you self-host an application with an API, the pattern offers a repeatable way to make that application available to a large-language-model (LLM) client while keeping the application itself off the public internet.
+An API-backed application can take this shape without becoming public infrastructure.
+The client receives a narrow interface.
+The application stays behind the cluster boundary.

 --------------------------------------------------------
 # The Common Shape

-Every server follows the same core directory pattern:
+Every server begins with the same directory:

 ```
 00-namespace.yaml